Special Education 3–5 Years

 The Tennessee Department of Education, Division of Special Populations,is responsible for special education services in the state.
 The office provides information and guidance to school districts and parents regarding the Individuals with Disabilities Education Act (IDEA).

 The Division of Special Populations promotes educational services and programs for children with special education needs.
-The division’s website offers information for parents and educators, and contains information about eligibility, legal services, and links to additional services.
+The division's early childhood website offers information for parents and educators, and contains information about eligibility, legal services, and links to additional services.

 If you have concerns about your child, you can request a free evaluation by contacting your local education agency (school district) where you live.
 Contact information for each school district can be found by using the directory of special education supervisors.
 The evaluation process is important for determining if a child has a disability and what types of services and support may be needed to meet a child's educational needs.
 For children that are determined to be eligible for services, an Individualized Education Program (IEP) is developed.
 An IEP is a legal document that indicates the kind and amount of services a child needs as well as where those services will be provided.
 Parents are important members of the team that works together to develop the IEP.
 You can find out more detailed information regarding your child's rights under IDEA by reviewing the Tennessee Notice of Procedural Safeguards.